josedtovar/csci401w-sandbox/Assignments/Assignment 4.md

 ## Product Vision

-- **Product Vision Statement:** Replace this with your refined product vision statement.
+- **Product Vision Statement:** Redefining education with personalized tutoring powered by AI.
+Tailored to each student's needs and adaptable to educators' preferences, and empowering teachers with the tools to guide their pupils.

 ## Learning and Growth Journey